rolandoam/shinycocos/README.markdown

 For each cocos2d class there is (or will be) a Ruby version of the class, right now, the following classes are implemented:

+* Texture2D
 * Director
 * CocosNode
 * Scene
 * TextureNode
 * Sprite
+* AtlasSprite
+* AtlasSpriteManager

 The idea is to support every class provided by cocos2d-iphone.
+Please note that this is a project still starting, so most of the classes are not implemented 100%.

 ## Requirements

 There are only install requirements:

-* svn
+* svn (to fetch current branch-0.7 of cocos2d-iphone)
-* curl (installed with Mac OS X)
+* curl (installed with MacOS X, to fetch ruby)

-## Installation
+## Installation/Building

 First, run the script that will fetch ruby and cocos2d-iphone: